adrianskelton/project3/README.md

 # ANIMAL QUIZ

-Animal-Quiz is my third project for Code Institute Full Stack development program.
+Animal-Quiz is my third project for Code Institute Full Stack development program which is focused on python language and also integrates a spreadsheet shared on google drive.

 The inspiration for the game came from my two children Axel and Hannah and their love for animal facts and the natural world in general.

 ![Animal Quiz website image](https://i.ibb.co/6nx2BN1/screenshot.png)

-Visit the live site [here.](https://animalgame-470e463a9700.herokuapp.com/ "Link to animal quiz on heroku")
+Visit the live site [here](https://animalgame-470e463a9700.herokuapp.com/ "Link to animal quiz on heroku")

 ---